12 - 17 March 2018 Writer's Festival

 Time of the Writer starts on Monday evening 12 March at the Elizabeth Sneddon Theatre with an opening night that introduces all participating writers of the festival.
 The following evenings at the Elizabeth Sneddon Theatre each highlight some of the participants and engage them in a panel discussion.

+As part of the day programs, the writers will be visiting various art centres and community libraries, which include The George Campbell Museum, Mangosuthu University of Technology in Umlazi and Luthuli Museum in Groutville for various panel discussions and workshops.
 This year’s festival offers a special focus on Children’s literature, which will see a storytelling session on Saturday 17 March and panel discussions around that during the week facilitated by Dr Gcina Mhlophe.
 On Saturday 17 March Dr Lindiwe Mabuza will be launching two children’s books.
 High school learners are encouraged to submit their short stories for the annual short story competition held in conjunction with Time of the Writer Festival.
 The competition aims to encourage creative expression in young people while functioning as a springboard for the future writers of South Africa.
 With the festival’s long standing commitment toward nurturing a culture of reading and writing, this competition has received a wide appeal that continues to grow with each edition of the festival.
 Winners will be awarded with cash prices, book vouchers and festival tickets.

 Adams Book Shop will host a pop-up bookshop at the foyer of the Elizabeth Sneddon Theatre with new and older work of the participating authors.
 Many of the participating writers will be available to sign books.
 Various book launches will take place during the festival, details will be announced closer to the festival.